toty88/toty88/README.md

 Welcome to my GitHub profile!
 I love to work on a variety of projects, focusing on developing efficient and innovative software solutions.

+**💼 Currently, I am working as a front-end developer with React and TypeScript.**

 ## 🚀 About Me

-- 💼 I’ve been working as a React and TypeScript developer for the past 3 years.
 - 🔭 I’m currently working on improving my skills in TypeScript and modern web development.
 - 🌱 I’m always learning new technologies and methodologies to enhance my coding skills.
 - 💬 Ask me about React, TypeScript, and front-end development.